melparker101/OvaMap/OvaMap_info.md

 - Dataset names
 - Go through the script and find anything else that needs changing!

+This script does not use the docker/singularity image.

+The ovaMap edited script is: [edited_hypomap_scripts](https://github.com/melparker101/OvaMap/blob/main/edited_hypomap_scripts/raw_hypoMap_datasets.R).

+### Create Seurat objects
+Run [edited_hypomap_scripts](https://github.com/melparker101/OvaMap/blob/main/edited_hypomap_scripts/raw_hypoMap_datasets.R).
+This will create the Seurat objects and store them with the cellranger output files in the data/ovaMap_rawdata directory Each dataset will then have a Seurat object.
+For example, the 10Genomics Choi et al. dataset will have the Seurat object
+`//well/lindgren/users/mzf347/ovaMap/data/ovaMap_rawdata/Choi10X/Choi10X_seurat_raw.rds`.

+We can now proceed with the hypoMap data processing pipeline...
+Once the data is all downloaded, processed with CellRanger and organised into the relevant directories, use the [execute_hypoMap_datasets.R](https://github.com/lsteuernagel/hypoMap_datasets/blob/main/R/execute_hypoMap_datasets.R) hypoMap script.
+Info from their github:

+### Execute processing pipeline
+The core script to execute the slurm jobs is "R/execute_hypoMap_datasets.R" which consists of 4 steps:

+1. Load input data overview and parameters
+2. Preprocessing
+3. Doublet-detection
+4. Merging

+### scIntegration
+Find optimal hyperparamers for the machine-learning integration method: scVI.

+### scHarmonization
+Run scVI using the optimal hyperparameters and then add harmonised annotations.

 ## 3. Add in the other datasets
 Group 2 datasets do not have SRA paired read fastq files and SRA metadata availible.
 However, they could be good datasets to add in!
 More information in the [G2/README.md file](https://github.com/melparker101/OvaMap/tree/main/prepare_datasets/G2).
 I haven't started working on these yet, but the markdown file has information on where to get the data from.